lukewhrit/scarecrow/readme.md

  └── layout.html
 ```

-`pages/index.md` is pretty ordinary, `layout.html` however has some special things going on with it. `layout.html` serves as the base HTML file for all content on your site.
-You should define the styles and layout of your site here.
+`pages/index.md` is an ordinary markdown file, `layout.html` however has some special things going on with it. `layout.html` serves as the base HTML file for all content on your site.
+You will define the layout of your site here.

-Scarecrow will inject your sites content into this file wherever it finds a `<scarecrow-body>` or `<scarecrow-body />` tag.
+Scarecrow will inject your sites content into this file wherever it finds the string `{{ body }}`.

+Multiple forms of this string will also work, such as `{{Body}}` or `{{body}}`.

 Scarecrow does not yet support custom layouts per file.
 We are interested in possibly implementing this in the future.

+The `assets/` directory is special, it is the location where any images, styles or scripts belonging to your app should be placed.
+The folders contents are accessible in your scripts via the `~/` path.
+The contents of this directory are not transformed at all when compiled.

 ## TODO